Skip to main content

 Figure 2.
 Hematopoietic stem cells from a nonhuman primate.
 Image courtesy of Dr. Igor Slukvin, Wisconsin National Primate Research Center.

-As part of the effort to respond to the needs and challenges identified by the research community and outlined in the report for the 2012 workshop “Improving Animal Models for Regenerative Medicine” organized by ORIP and representatives from several other NIH Institutes, ORIP published several funding opportunity announcements, including PAR-16-093, PAR-16-094, and PAR-16-322 "Improvement of Animal Models for Stem Cell-Based Regenerative Medicine"—(R01), (R21), and (R24), respectively.
-The intent of this initiative is to facilitate the use of stem cell–based therapies for regenerative medicine.
-The initiative focuses on the following areas: (1) comparative analysis of animal and human stem cells to provide information for selection of the most predictive and informative model systems, (2) development of new technologies for stem cell characterization and transplantation, and (3) improvement of animal disease models for stem cell–based therapeutic applications.
+ORIP has published several funding opportunity announcements, including PAR-16-093PAR-16-094, and PAR-16-322 “Improvement of Animal Models for Stem Cell–Based Regenerative Medicine,” as part of its effort to respond to the needs and challenges identified in the report from the 2012 workshop “Improving Animal Models for Regenerative Medicine.”
+This initiative was intended to facilitate stem cell–based therapies for regenerative medicine.
+The current Division of Comparative Medicine efforts focus on the following areas: (1) comparative analysis of animal and human stem cells to help select the most predictive and informative model systems, (2) development of new technologies for stem cell characterization and transplantation, and (3) improvement of animal disease models for stem cell–based therapeutic applications.

-Examples of projects funded by ORIP:
+Examples of Projects Funded by ORIP:

 Transplantation of Testis Stem Cells in Large Animals